dmusekamp/al4pde/README.md

 Surrogate Training:
 - **Model**
-  - Wraps the actual pytorch module
+  - Wraps the actual PyTorch module
   - Provides interface for rollouts, forward, as well as train and test
 - **ProbModel**
   - Subclass of **Model**, adds interface for uncertainty estimates (unc_rollout)
 - **Module**
-  - Contains the pytorch modules such as FNO
+  - Contains the PyTorch modules such as FNO

 AL algorithms: